-In the valuation of the interest tax shield, it capitalizes the value of the firm and second it also limits the tax benefits of the debt.
-Interest expenses are considered to be as tax deductibles and thus tax shield is very important as firms can get benefits from the structuring of such arrangements.
+In the valuation of the interest tax shield, it capitalizes the value of the firm, and it also limits the tax benefits of the debt.
+Interest expenses are considered to be tax-deductible, so tax shields are very important, as firms can get benefits from the structuring of such arrangements.

-Following the basic concept of a tax shield, it is important to understand how it works as it is considered to be an essential part of business valuation.
-Each country varies when it comes to the interest tax shield that individuals and business can get.
-In the end, the benefits would still depend on the cash flow and the overall tax rate of the taxpayer.
-Governments provide interest tax shields in order to encourage more investments for companies and firms as well as for individuals
+It is important to understand how an interest tax shield works, as it is considered to be an essential part of business valuation.
+Each country varies when it comes to the interest tax shield that individuals and businesses can get.
+In the end, the benefits depend on the cash flow and the overall tax rate of the taxpayer.
+Governments provide interest tax shields in order to encourage more investments for companies and firms, as well as for individuals.

 Thank you for reading CFI’s guide to Interest Tax Shields.
 To continue learning and advancing your career, see the following CFI resources: